AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 LR Entity denoted by output shall be member of output set
+      :Trace Unit: FE 6.1.5 LR Entity denoted by output shall be member of output set

 #.
 Every member of the output set of a subprogram shall be denoted by exactly
    one ``output`` in the ``dependency_relation`` of the subprogram.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 LR Every member of the output set shall be denoted by exactly one output of the dependency_relation
+      :Trace Unit: FE 6.1.5 LR Every member of the output set shall be denoted by exactly one output of the dependency_relation

 #.
 For the purposes of determining the legality of a Result